mendix/atlas/packages/atlas/README.md

 -   Run `npm run start` to build with watch mode active, re-building assets when you make changes and copy those changes to the configured Mendix project's `theme`, `themesource` and `deployment` directory.
 -   Run `npm run build` to run one time build the assets and copy those changes to the configured Mendix project's `theme`, `themesource` and `deployment` directory.
 -   Run `npm run release` to create one time production ready assets which will be placed at `dist` directory.

+## Visual Testing

+### Prerequisite

+Run `npm install` in the atlas package of this repository (`packages/atlas`) to install the dependencies.

+### Local

+-   Execute the test project using Studio Pro.
+Use `githubUrl` from `package.json` as address to the test project repository.
+-   Run `npm run e2edev` in this folder (`packages/atlas`) to execute Playwright UI.
+Use this mode to explore and debug the test execution.

+### Updating screenshots

+-   Run `npm run update-screenshots` to run the test project and update the screenshots for visual testing.